MystenLabs/sui/crates/sui-framework/docs/validator_set.md

         individual_storage_fund_reward_adjustments
     );

-    // Distribute the rewards before adjusting <a href="stake.md#0x2_stake">stake</a> so that we immediately start compounding
+    // Distribute the rewards before adjusting stake so that we immediately start compounding
     // the rewards for validators and delegators.
     <a href="validator_set.md#0x2_validator_set_distribute_reward">distribute_reward</a>(
         &<b>mut</b> self.active_validators,